Updated November 2024

 7. Invest in a private debt fund

 Private debt funds pool your capital along with the other LPs in exchange for an equity position in the company formed to lend money to finance real estate projects.
-Investors in these types of funds are looking to diversify their source of income or replace an existing investment for one with a higher yield.
+Investors in these types of funds are looking to diversify their source of income or seeking a higher yield.
 These funds may be more attractive than equity funds if you have a shorter time horizon and a lower risk tolerance.

 Conclusion

-Completing a 1031 exchange may be right for you if you already own an investment property and want to trade up to a different property without realizing capital gains on the exchange.
+Completing a 1031 exchange may be right for you if you already own an investment property and want to trade up to a different property without realizing capital gains.
 If you have unrealized capital gains, have ten years to wait, and are comfortable with development risk, then Opportunity Zones may be the best fit.

-Publicly traded and non-traded REITs, syndicates, private debt funds, and core/core-plus private equity funds each provide a different way to generate passive income from real estate.
-Your net worth, risk tolerance, and current income-oriented investments are some of the factors that should help guide your choice.
 Investing in real estate can be an excellent way to grow your net worth.
-Real estate offers an enviable combination of historically strong returns and passive income, as well as the potential to hedge inflation and the gyrations of the stock market.
+Real estate offers a compelling combination of historically strong returns and passive income, as well as the potential to hedge inflation and the gyrations of the stock market.
 With only so much land to build on, the opportunity to accumulate and perpetuate wealth should continue to accrue to those who own and invest in real estate.

 About Caliber